Summary of Power of Character in Leadership PDF by Myles Munroe

 They are the standards or ideals that determine your conduct or policy.

-For example, if you own an expensive jewellery, the value you place on your jewellery will both predict and affect your behaviour toward it.
+For example, if you own a piece of expensive jewelry, the value you place on your jewelry will both predict and affect your behavior toward it.
 If you truly value it as a possession, you will keep it clean and put it in a safe place when you’re not wearing it.
 You may even check on it from time to time, to make sure it has not been lost or stolen.